andreasblendorio/user_api/README.md

 ## Request and Response format

-When interacting with the REST user_api API, all data is exchanged in JSON format adhering to the standards outlined in the Google JSON Style Guide.\
+When interacting with the [`user_api`](/user_api/) API, all data is exchanged in JSON format adhering to the standards outlined in the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml).\
  The following are the expected formats for requests and responses for CRUD operations on a user:

 ## Swagger Documentation